cellsjs/piscosour/docs/developers/guides/08-parameters_between_steps.md

 ## Define output parameters

 There is a special stage in [steps](./02-steps.md) called **'emit'**.
-The emit behaviour is wide different from other stages behaviours.
+The emit behavior is wide different from other stages behaviors.

    1. Allways has to return an key:value object with the parameters we want to expose to others steps.
    2. **emit** doesn't recive resolve and reject method so allways is synchronous